Whampoa Single Member Constituency

-Whampoa Single Member Constituency was a single member constituency located in the Central Region of Singapore.
-The constituency covers the main area of Whampoa.
+Whampoa Single Member Constituency was a single-member constituency (SMC) in central Singapore.
+At abolition, it was managed by Moulmein–Kallang Town Council.

 History

+In 1955, Whampoa Constituency was newly formed by carving out from the old Balestier Constituency.
+In 1959, the constituency was absorbed into Kallang Constituency.

-In 1968, Whampoa Constituency was formed by carving out of Kallang Constituency.
+In 1968, Whampoa Constituency was recreated as a standalone constituency by again carving out from Kallang Constituency.
 In 1988, it was renamed as Whampoa Single Member Constituency as part of Singapore's political reforms.
 It existed for another term until 1991 when it was abolished and divided into Kampong Glam, Jalan Besar and Toa Payoh Group Representation Constituencies.

-In 2011, Whampoa Single Member Constituency was recreated by carving out from Jalan Besar Group Representation Constituency as Jalan Besar GRC was dissolved and was replaced by Moulmein-Kallang and Tanjong Pagar GRCs respectively.
+In 2011, Whampoa Single Member Constituency was recreated by carving out from Jalan Besar Group Representation Constituency (GRC) as Jalan Besar GRC was dissolved and was replaced by Moulmein–Kallang and Tanjong Pagar GRCs respectively.
 Heng Chee How contested as a solo PAP candidate in the newly formed Whampoa SMC and won with 66.1% of the vote against the National Solidarity Party's Ken Sun.
 This was despite a national swing against the PAP.
-It was later merged back to the revived Jalan Besar Group Representation Constituency again in the 2015 Singaporean general election.
+It was later merged back to the revived Jalan Besar GRC again in the 2015 Singaporean general election.